Table of Contents

 Slaughter a sacred cow?

-In cow meat it is present in high concentration in sheep and goats it is also present, although in smaller amounts..
-Although the science is not conclusive about it, I am of the opinion that it is better to avoid red meat [cow meat] if possible.
+Neu5GC – is present in most types of meat, especially in fat and internal organs in beef.
+It is a problematic substance when our intestines are injured (in a large part of the population) and possibly even when they are not injured.
+In beef it is present in high concentration, in sheep and goats it is also present, although in smaller quantities.
+Although the science is inconclusive about it, I am of the opinion that it is better to avoid red meat (beef) if possible.

 A study that tested the effect of Neu5GC in animals.
 Humans have been exposed to Neu5gc for hundreds of thousands of years.
 A study on the Maasai tribe, for example, that lives on the meat, milk and blood of cattle and goats, and no cancers were found in it.
 Between the two Maasai tribes it was found that there were more problems of cartilage erosion than the corresponding tribe that did not eat meat.
 This could be a hint that red meat can cause joint problems.